Boris-Em/BEMCheckBox/README.md

  - Optimized for ARM64 Architecture.

 ### License
 See the [License](https://github.com/Boris-Em/BEMCheckBox/blob/master/LICENSE).
 You are free to make changes and use this in either personal or commercial projects.
-Attribution is not required, but is highly appreciated.
+Attribution is not required, but highly appreciated.
 A little "Thanks!" (or something to that affect) is always welcome.
 If you use **BEMCheckBox** in your app, please let us know!

 ### Support
 [![Gitter chat](https://badges.gitter.im/Boris-Em/BEMCheckBox.png)](https://gitter.im/Boris-Em/BEMCheckBox)